Introduction: New CAD tools make mapping easier

 Adaptive tools for real-world problems

 Some surfaces aren’t even and/or easily accessible.
-In this case it was the slightly sloped area under the balcony.
-To get around it, we define a custom drawing plane:
+In this case, we were dealing with a slightly sloped area under the balcony.
+To get around it, we defined a custom drawing plane:

-• Click “Define plane” in the “Plane options” of the CAD tab.
-The infobox reminds us that we are now placing points for the plane definition.
+- Click “Define plane” in the “Plane options” of the CAD tab.
+The info-box reminds you that you are now placing points for the plane definition.

-Yellow grid plane appears, when we are done placing points, we confirm it by pressing “Confirm plane” or right mouse click.
+A yellow grid plane appears when you are done placing points.
+Confirm it by pressing “Confirm plane” or right mouse click.

-Now all our CAD work will snap to this custom plane.
-After drawing the first line, we can take it a step further by activating Object UCS, effectively locking in perpendicularity.
+Now all the CAD work will snap to this custom plane.
+After drawing the first line, you can take it a step further by activating Object UCS, effectively locking in perpendicularity.

 Navigating Clutter with CAD Tools